As Adopted by the

 3.5.40 ASA does not support the U.S. Bureau of Reclamation plan to divert water from the Missouri River to the western states.

 3.5.41 ASA supports farmer implementation of environmental programs that incorporate adaptive management for nutrient stewardship and provide farmers long term economic benefits with the goal of continuous environmental improvement.

 3.5.42 ASA has concerns about the EPA new oil spill containment regulations for on-farm fuel storage.
-ASA urges the EPA to raise the gallon limit that requires Spill Prevention, Control and Countermeasure Plan (SPCC) and containment, and clearly define the rules and implement consistently across the regions.
+ASA urges Congress to raise the gallon limit that requires Spill Prevention, Control and Countermeasure Plan (SPCC) and containment to more than 10,000 gallons in above ground containers, and clearly define the rules and implement consistently across the regions.
+(ND)